Mehrdadghassabi/Memories/README.md

 # Memories
-these are my first lines of code in 2014 when I was 14 years old ;)
+these are my first lines of code when I was 13 years old boy ;)